7 Minute Read

-If you’re in either boat, it might be time to take a closer look at your tax withholdings.
+If you’re in either boat, it might be time to take a closer look at your tax withholding.

 Don’t let taxes stress you out.
 A tax pro is the way to go!

-Why Do You Need to Adjust Your Tax Withholdings?
+Why Do You Need to Adjust Your Tax Withholding?

 IRS data shows that the average tax refund for the 2019 tax season was $2,725.1 So, let’s say you got paid every two weeks and received the average refund.
 That means you should’ve had an extra $105 in every paycheck last year!
 Think of what you could do with $200 or more each month!

-How to Calculate and Adjust Your Tax Withholdings
+How to Calculate and Adjust Your Tax Withholding

-Then add the two together to get your total household tax withholdings.
+Then add the two together to get your total household tax withholding.

 Step 2: Estimate Your Tax Liability

-Now that you know your projected withholdings, the next step is to estimate how much you’ll owe in taxes for this year.
+Now that you know your projected withholding, the next step is to estimate how much you’ll owe in taxes for this year.